 - 1. Champion rights to civic and community participation for residents experiencing social disadvantage. - 2.
 Continue to create a resident-friendly city that reduces isolation, improves access to the built environment and builds social connections. - 3.
 Undertake Community Infrastructure Planning for all Yarra neighbourhoods to inform advocacy, funding applications and developer contribution negotiations. - 4.
 Encourage greater social cohesion and participation through volunteer initiatives and community development activities. - 5.
 Support Yarra's disadvantaged community into employment through direct recruitment, social procurement or development of social enterprises. - 6.
 Deliver Council services that meet community priorities and needs. - 7.
 Ensure Council strategies and plans address community aspirations and needs and work to deliver outcomes in a highly integrated manner. - 8.
-Ensure Council's Asset Management Plans deliver infrastructure and facilities that are fit for purpose. - 9.
-Implementation of the new Disability Action Plan continuing our focus on the empowerment of residents with a disability.
+Ensure Council's Asset Management Plans deliver infrastructure and facilities that are fit for purpose.

-- Number of submissions made to State and Federal Governments on Yarra's diverse socio-economic profile. - Number of new strategies and plans that consider disability access and inclusion. - Community Infrastructure Plans developed for all Neighbourhoods. - Volunteering Strategy adopted by Council. - Service review framework adopted by Council. - Number of service areas reviewed in accordance with the service review framework each year.

-• Achievement against actions and targets in Asset Management Plans.
+- Number of submissions made to State and Federal Governments on Yarra's diverse socio-economic profile. - Number of new strategies and plans that consider disability access and inclusion. - Community Infrastructure Plans developed for all Neighbourhoods. - Volunteering Strategy adopted by Council. - · Service review framework adopted by Council. - Number of service areas reviewed in accordance with the service review framework each year. - Achievement against actions and targets in Asset Management Plans.